tjtnorton/chippy/README.md

 # chippy
-Chip8 / SCHIP emulator implemented in Python
+A(nother) Chip8 / SCHIP emulator implemented in Python.